 Treatment of chronic myeloid leukemia

-The goal of your treatment is to destroy the leukemia blood cells in your body and restore healthy ones to a normal level.
-Usually it is not possible to get rid of all the bad cells.
+Your treatment aims to destroy the leukemia blood cells in your body and restore healthy ones to an average level.
+Usually, it is impossible to get rid of all the bad cells.

-If you receive treatment during the early chronic phase of chronic myeloid leukemia, you can help prevent the disease from progressing to a more serious level.
+If you receive treatment during the early chronic phase of chronic myeloid leukemia, you can help prevent the disease from progressing to a more severe level.